Challenger Deep: 2016 – Haidou-1

-On 23 May 2016, the Chinese submersible Haidou-1 dove to a depth of 10767 m at an undisclosed position in the Mariana Trench, making China the third country after Japan (ROV Kaikō), and the US (HROV Nereus), to deploy a full-ocean-depth ROV.
+On 23 May 2016, the Chinese submersible Haidou-1 dived to a depth of 10767 m at an undisclosed position in the Mariana Trench, making China the third country after Japan (ROV Kaikō), and the US (HROV Nereus), to deploy a full-ocean-depth ROV.
 This autonomous and remotely operated vehicle has a design depth of 11000 m.

 2020 – Vityaz-D

-On 8 May 2020, the Russian submersible Vityaz-D dove to a depth of 10028 m at an undisclosed position in the Mariana Trench.
+On 8 May 2020, the Russian submersible Vityaz-D dived to a depth of 10028 m at an undisclosed position in the Mariana Trench.

 Lifeforms

-The summary report of the HMS Challenger expedition lists radiolaria from the two dredged samples taken when the Challenger Deep was first discovered.
+The summary report of the HMS Challenger expedition lists unicellular life forms from the two dredged samples taken when the Challenger Deep was first discovered.
 These (Nassellaria and Spumellaria) were reported in the Report on Radiolaria (1887) written by Ernst Haeckel.

 On their 1960 descent, the crew of the Trieste noted that the floor consisted of diatomaceous ooze and reported observing "some type of flatfish" lying on the seabed.